I have caught Covid for the third time this week, so naturally my thoughts have turned to how it all began.

 And crucially who to blame for it.
 Its recommendations were far less specific and actionable in my view than those from the first report.
 And yet it got all the headlines, with glowering images of Baroness Hallett and pictures of Boris Johnson with head bowed.

-The first report dealt with what we could do better next time and was virtually ignored.
+The first report dealt with what we could do better next time and was virtually ignored (only The Daily Mirror and The Independent carried “They failed us all” headlines about the Covid Inquiry first report).
 The second dealt with who to blame and it dominated the headlines.
 I think this neatly encapsulates what is wrong with us as a country and why we never seem to be able to learn from our own past mistakes or the examples of other countries.

 This is not about defending Boris Johnson or any of his ministers.
 It is about realising that they are much less important than our own ability to sort out our problems and study any evidence we can to help us do that.